Thank you for your interest in how the MAS bag is produced.

 FAQ

-CO2 is saved because there is no need to grow and harvest fresh cotton.
-This saves a significant amount of emissions produced by machines used on cotton farms.
-Savings are calculated in kilograms of CO2 that are no longer emitted into the atmosphere.
+CO₂ emissions are reduced because there is no need to grow and harvest new cotton.
+This eliminates a significant portion of emissions generated by machinery used on cotton farms.
+Savings are calculated as the number of kilograms of CO₂ that are no longer released into the atmosphere.

 For more info visit